-No Judge may serve as a member of a Ground Jury at more than five Long Format Competitions in any calendar year.
+No Judge may serve as a member of a Ground Jury at more than five (5) CCI-L at 4 and 5 Star level events Long Format Competitions in any calendar year.

 513.9.2 Technical Delegates

 A Technical Delegate cannot officiate at the same venue for more than three (3) consecutive years or four (4) consecutive Events.